 The first thing I recommend is to do this during the summer months, when it’s drier.
 In the winter in can get very muddy and I spent almost half the ride pushing the bike through thick mud.
 Uphill!

 The ride starts brilliantly.
-Heading out of Ashmore, the highest village in Dorset, you leave the road onto a farm track.
-After a mile and a half, you enter into the woods.
-In the spring time, these are famed for thier bluebells.
+Heading out of Ashmore, the highest village in Dorset, follow the road to the west to quickly turn left, onto a farm track.
+Ignore any diversions and shortly you enter into the woods.
+In the spring time, these are famed for their bluebells.
 The solid path disappears and you have your first interaction with the mud.
-Stay to the path, following any Wessex Rigway signs,keeping left, until you come to a T junction.
+Stay to the path, following any Wessex Ridgway signs, keeping left, until you come to a T junction.
 Turn right and follow the path through the woods down the hill.
 At the bottom turn left keeping the woods on your right.
-Eventually, the ground becomes more solid again and brings you out into a road at the village of Stubhampton.
+Eventually, the ground becomes more solid again and brings you out into a road at the village of Stubhampton in the Tarrant Valley.

-Instead of staying on the track, turn right, climbing another hill.
-It is a quiet road but narrow and steep in places.
+Instead of staying on the track, turn right on the road, climbing another hill.
+It is a quiet lane but narrow and steep in places.
 Once at the top you meet the top Blandford to Shaftesbury road.
 Cross over onto Smugglers Lane.
 Again, this track was once much more popular.
-Its name alone suggests that is has been heavily ustisied by thoses that require fast an easy routes.
-However, behind you lies Cranborne Chase, an area that was heavily used for hunting.
+Its name alone suggests that is has been heavily utilised by those that require fast and easy routes across the lamdscape.
+Behind you lies Cranborne Chase, an area that was heavily used for hunting.
 The proximity of the Chase was taken full advantage of by the Beckford family from Stepleton House in Iwerne Courtney, which sits in the next valley.
 It was in the late 18th century when they were renowned for their celebrated dog kennels used for fox hunting; even writing books on the subject.
 Smugglers Lane provided the direct route from their house to the hunting ground.

 Further back into history, this route could have been used by the Romans to link Hod Hill to Badbury Rings.
 Also located in the east, only the opposite side of the Tarrant Valley, is a small earthwork know as Caesar’s Camp, a Roman villa has also been discovered.

-Continue to follow Smugglers Lane.
-Again it can be a muddy path but, once you cross over another track and start to descend downhill, the ground becomes more firm.
+Continue straight ahead, over the road to follow Smugglers Lane.
+Again it can be a muddy path but, once you cross over another track and start to descend downhill, the ground becomes firm.
 This helps you pick up speed despite the mud.
 Stepleton house passes on your right and once at the bottom of the hill you join the A350.
 Be careful as you couldn’t have joined this road on a trickier bend.
 Follow it straight ahead and around to the right, it has a slight incline too, so if your legs are getting tired, take it steady.

 Turn left at the next junction, signposted to Hanford School.
 If you are up for it you can then take the bridleway on your right to climb Hambledon Hill, if not remain on this road until you get to Hanford School.
 To get to Hambledon, remain on the track with the trees on your right.
 Take the next track on your left climbing up the hill.
-Continue to follow it until you meet a junction with other footpaths along with an linear earthwork.
+Continue to follow it until you meet a junction with other footpaths along with an linear earthwork and a trig point.
 The views have opened up all around you and on a clear day you can see for miles.
 You can also look back at the path you’ve already travelled to arrive here.
-Turn left to almost come back on yourself and head straight down the hill.
+Turn left leaving Hambledon behind and keep tightly right to descend the hill.
 When you meet the road turn left again to get to Hanford school.

 Cross over the bridge and straight over the next field, through a gate and onto another enjoyable hard surface.
 Ignore the turning to your right and continue straight on.
 Look out for the old Somerset and Dorset railway, now the North Dorset Trailway, approaching on your left as you then go under its original bridge.
 Shortly after the bridge you come out onto the A357.
 Cross straight over and enter the field.
 Head across aiming to the left side of the houses (the OS map, slightly in error here).
 Come out onto another small road and turn right.
 Turn left at the next junction, signposted Wessex Ridgeway.
 Here your final climb starts, and its the longest and steepest of all.